Jonathan-Hamberg/blog/content/post/cmake-embedding-git-hash.md

 #endif // GIT_VERSION_H
 ```

-Here is the source of the git_version.h.in
+Here is the source of the git_version.cpp.in

 ```c
 #include "git_version.h"